gildahl/arcadeVFE/README.md

 ===================================
 Each time you use the "Assign" button to create a new action, that action will be added to the Action List table.
 If you get a warning saying "Duplicate", arcadeVFE will highlight the duplicate action in the list at which point you may keep it or delete it.

 When you complete the table, press the "Save list" button to save it.
-It will be saved in the \User folder as a *.vfe file having the name specified in the "Activity list name" field above the table.
-By default this name is "Arcade Controller" (saved as "Arcade Controller.vfe").
+It will be saved in the \User folder as a *.json file having the name specified in the "Activity list name" field above the table.
+By default this name is "Arcade Controller" (saved as "Arcade Controller.json").
 If you switch between multiple controllers for use with your emulator, you could save different action lists under different names.
 These can then be loaded in the future by creating a shortcut that provides the name as a command line parameter when launching VFE.
 For example,

 vfe.exe "Arcade Controller" or vfe.exe "Gamepad"